 Specialization: Health Promotion and Fitness Management

-The Health Promotion and Fitness Management undergraduate specialization was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
+The Health Promotion and Fitness Management (HPFM) program is nationally-accredited by the National Wellness Institute.
+As it is an accredited program, students are qualified to sit for the Certified Wellness Practitioner examination upon graduation.
+HPFM was awarded the Distinguished Undergraduate Program Award for 2010 by the National Wellness Institute.
 The Award committee reviewed 278 health promotion undergraduate programs in the U.S. and selected three to receive this award in its inaugural year

 Field Experience Coordinator

 What is Health Promotion and Fitness Management (HPFM)?

 Health Promotion is a process of supporting, training and encouraging others in the pursuit of well-being in all dimensions of a person’s life, including Social, Physical, Emotional, Occupational, Intellectual, Environmental and Spiritual.
 Personal health behavior is significant, as individuals are encouraged to adopt and maintain positive lifestyles through a variety of awareness, educational and motivational strategies.
 While fitness is a component of health promotion, it is highlighted in the title to reflect the strong emphasis on exercise science within this specialization of the HES Department.
 The specialization also emphasizes the management of health promotion and fitness interventions, preparing students with the administrative and business skills they need to successfully implement HPFM programs.

 What kinds of careers are available in HPFM?